sqlballs/MicrosoftFabricPre-Con/fabricoverview/02 - Data Workspace and Data Integration.md

 <h2 id="2.2"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">2.2 Ingesting data with pipelines</h2>

 In the previous module, you learned about the main storage concept, OneLake.
-To move data into and out of OneLake, you will use the Microsoft Fabric experience of *Microsoft Azure Data Factory*.
+To move data into and out of OneLake, you will use the Microsoft Fabric experience of *Data Factory*.

 Data Factory provides a data integration tool to ingest, prepare and transform data from a rich set of data sources (for example, databases, data warehouse, Lakehouse, real-time data, and more).
 Using the Data Factory, you can transform the data with intelligent transformations and leverage a rich set of activities.
 Microsoft Fabric uses Data Factory to  bring fast copy (data movement) capabilities to both *dataflows* and *data pipelines*.
 With Fast Copy, you can move data quickly, and it enables you to bring data to your Lakehouse and Data Warehouse in Microsoft Fabric for analytics.